DarkKronicle/AdvancedChatCore/docs/chatHUD/ChatHUD.md

 - <u>X Symbol</u> - Located in the Chat window.
 This will remove the respective AdvancedChat Window.
 - <u>Plus Sign</u> - Is relative to listed tabs above where you type your messages.
 It will create a new chat window for the currently selected Tab.
 - <u>Trash Can</u> - Is relative to listed tabs above where you type your messages.
 This will remove all currently open AdvancedChat boxes.
-- <u>Bars</u> - Located in the bottom right of your screen.
-This will open a chat page with the option to filter at the top with a **Filter Type** button next to the search box that cycles the following options;  (*Pst it's the same ones that are listed under [here](https://darkkronicle.github.io/AdvancedChatCore/modules/modulesOverview.html) AdvancedChat Modules>AdvancedChatFilters>Chat Filters Tab>Filter Type*)
-	- **Literal**, exact match.
-	- **Upper-Lower**, literal but not case-sensitive.
-	- **RegEx**, Parses the strings as Regular Expression.
-	- **All**, Passes all text through the filter regardless of the string to find.
 - <u>Cog Wheel</u> (bottom right)- Opens the configuration menu for the AdvancedChatHUD Chat Tabs.

 <u>*Default View*</u>